-Founded in 1980, The MENTOR Network is a national network of local health and human services providers in 36 states offering an array of quality, community-based services to adults and children with intellectual and developmental disabilities, brain and spinal cord injuries and other catastrophic injuries and illnesses; to youth with emotional, behavioral and medically complex challenges, as well as their families; and to elders in need of support.
+Founded in 1980, The MENTOR Network is a national network of local health care and human services providers in 37 states offering an array of quality, community-based services to adults and children with intellectual and developmental disabilities, brain and spinal cord injuries and other catastrophic injuries and illnesses; to youth with emotional, behavioral and medically complex challenges, as well as their families; and to elders in need of support.

 We develop innovative treatment options for youth with intensive needs including our evidence-informed, trauma-focused foster care model called Family Vistas®.

 We help adults with intellectual and developmental disabilities live in private, family homes where they can participate in the everyday activities community life.

 Nestled in communities across the country, our community-based residences offer 24/7 staff support, expert clinical services, and opportunities for growth.